 Cost for the card ranges from $29-49/yr per agent depending on the number of agents under your CLIA number and the type of membership you have.
 CLIA cards are most often used for proof that you’re a seller of travel for industry events such as trainings, seminars at sea, or FAM (familiarization) trips.

-If you like what you read, make sure to sign up for our newsletter for more helpful articles.
+If you like what you read, join 3,000+ agents and sign up for our monthly newsletter for more helpful articles.

 Things still unclear?
 No worries, drop your questions (or feedback) in the comments below.
 For those social fanatics, here’s where you can find me online to chat things over: Facebook, Twitter, or Google+.
 I’ve worked in the industry for quite a few years and specialized in helping agents start and grow their home based travel agencies.
 If you’re one of them, I’m here to help out!